-Chemical engineering is a broad and versatile discipline which deals with the development and application of processes that change materials either chemically or physically.
+Chemical engineering is a broad and versatile discipline that deals with the development and application of processes that change materials either chemically or physically.
 Chemical engineers invent, design, and operate manufacturing processes that involve the chemical transformation of raw materials into products that are of value to mankind.

 The advance of modern technology depends on the production of specialized chemicals and materials based on them, economically and with minimal adverse impact on the environment.
 This essential and exciting activity is what chemical engineering is all about.